AdobeDocs/workfront.en/help/administration-and-setup/configure-integrations/legacy-fusion-service-outages.md

  <tbody>
   <tr>
    <td><span class="bold">Monitor FLOs</span> </td>
-   <td>Triggered when a scheduled check finds new application data (such as when a new task is created in <em>Workfront</em>).
+   <td>Triggered when a scheduled check finds new application data (such as when a new task is created in <span>Workfront</span>).
 Each Monitor FLO tracks when the last check was made and what the last new record was.
 Data is not lost when a scheduled check is missed during an outage because the new data is detected by the first check after the outage.
 The default for monitor FLOs is to check every 5 minutes, so an outage usually results in only a short delay to processing this type of data.</td>
   </tr>
   <tr>
    <td><span class="bold">Real-time (webhook) and API endpoint FLOs</span> </td>
-   <td> Initiated directly by another application, including <em>Workfront</em>, through real-time triggers.
+   <td> Initiated directly by another application, including <span>Workfront</span>, through real-time triggers.
 If there is a service outage at the time of the call, the result depends on how the calling application recovers from getting no response.
-Like other applications, <em>Workfront</em> automatically retries calls again later so they succeed with the call when <em>Legacy Workfront Fusion</em>is back online. <em>Workfront</em> is designed to retry sending events when the <em>Legacy Workfront Fusion</em> service is unavailable and, as such, events are processed by <em>Legacy Workfront Fusion</em> after the service fully resumes.
-For more details about event subscription retries in <em>Workfront</em>, see <a href="../../wf-api/api/event-sub-retries.md" class="MCXref xref">Event subscription retries</a>.</td>
+Like other applications, <span>Workfront</span> automatically retries calls again later so they succeed with the call when <span>Legacy Workfront Fusion</span>is back online. <span>Workfront</span> is designed to retry sending events when the <span>Legacy Workfront Fusion</span> service is unavailable and, as such, events are processed by <span>Legacy Workfront Fusion</span> after the service fully resumes.
+For more details about event subscription retries in <span>Workfront</span>, see <a href="../../wf-api/api/event-sub-retries.md" class="MCXref xref">Event subscription retries</a>.</td>
   </tr>
   <tr>
    <td><span class="bold">Scheduled FLOs</span> </td>